hassanvand/DataJSobhan/README.md

 Now we should copy the values for the selected crime to have a dataset to visualize it in DataWrapper.
 For other crimes, we can duplicate our currrent file and change the CrimeType under Filters to have the other datasets.

+After creating our datasets we go to [DataWrapper](https://www.datawrapper.de/) to created out visualized maps.

+From Menu go to Archive and create a folder for the first map and another one for the second map, this way it would be more organized.

+From New select Map, then select Choropleth map.

+Choose your map.
+If the map that you need is not provided by Datawrapper, you should find or create your own map in .json or .geojson format.
+Datawrapper does not have Oakland maps, so I started searching for Oakland .json/.geojson map based police beats as my datasets were based on Oakland police beats.
+You may have to spend more time to find it becasue your map might be one websites which are not indexed on search engines.

+You can edit any .json/.geojson file to have the map you need by using [MapShaper](https://mapshaper.org/).
+For example if you cannot find a map for Austria neighbors, you can easily find a .json/.geojson Europe map and edit it to have a .json/.geojson map for Austria and its neighbors.
+[More help](https://academy.datawrapper.de/article/145-how-to-upload-your-own-map).